dneeraj123/portfolio-website/README.md

 [https://dneeraj123.netlify.app] (https://dneeraj123.netlify.app)

+The actual version uses Typescript and other features.
+This repo is just a javascript sample for the same.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.